kubetail-org/helm-charts/charts/kubetail/README.md

 helm install kubetail kubetail/kubetail --namespace kubetail --create-namespace
 ```

+By default, the chart will autogenerate the required secrets (`KUBETAIL_CSRF_SECRET`, `KUBETAIL_SESSION_SECRET`) and
+store them in a kubernetes Secret to be used on subsequent upgrades.

 ## Upgrade

 First make sure helm has the latest version of the `kubetail` repo: